AipuAmeh/node-README/README.md

   ## Usage
-To generate a readme.md file, type "node index.js" into the file index.js' integrated terminal and answer the prompt questions.
+To generate a readme.md file, type "node index.js" into the integrated terminal and answer the prompt questions.

   ## Credits
 N/A